Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

-After constructing the Romanian multimodal dataset, we selected three large vision–language models to establish baseline results.
-We aimed for instruction-tuned architectures that fit our GPU resources and offered strong zero- and few-shot capabilities.
-We excluded very small variants due to their limited visual reasoning performance.
-The chosen models are:
+After constructing the Romanian multimodal dataset, we selected three large vision-language models to establish baseline results.
+We aimed for instruction-tuned architectures that fit our GPU resources and offered strong generalization with limited examples.
+We excluded very small variants due to their limited performance on visual reasoning tasks.
+Therefore, the chosen models are \llamaBase{} \citep{grattafiori2024llama3herdmodels}, \qwenBase{} \citep{wang2024qwen2}, and \llavaBase{} \citep{liu2024llavanext}.